Anxiety That Shows Up Out of Nowhere? Carlsbad EMDR Therapy for the Triggers You Don’t See Coming

 Is EMDR Right for You?

-If anxiety hits without warning, EMDR could help.
+If anxiety hits without warning, working with an EMDR therapist could help.
 Look for signs like:

 EMDR works for both major traumas (e.g., accidents) and quieter wounds (e.g., a harsh comment).
 I’ve seen clients, from teens to adults, find relief from sudden anxiety in just a few sessions for simpler triggers.